Nepsod/npio/docs/ARCHITECTURE.md

 ## Overview

-npio is a Rust-native library inspired by GLib's GIO, providing unified filesystem, device, and I/O abstractions for Linux.
+npio is a Rust-native Input-Output library inspired by GLib's GIO, providing unified filesystem, device, and I/O abstractions for Linux.
 This document describes the architecture and how it parallels GIO.

 ## Core Architecture